Hong Kong street food: Characteristics

 Street food is ready to be taken away and eaten elsewhere immediately.
 Generally, the customers are served snacks, which are contained in polystyrene boxes, with disposable bamboo sticks or plastic utensils.
 Street food needs to be sold along the street, even though nowadays street stalls have transformed into shops without providing seats.
 Food can easily be taken away via small plastic bags, paper bags or bowls.
 The food is prepared quite quickly.

 Nutritionists contend that, compared to other food, street food is often cooked in greater quantities of oil such and hawkers usually add large amounts of sugar or salt for seasoning.

-According to travel websites- Timeout.com and About.com in 2013, food prices averaged between $1 to $25 and were found to be most acceptable to Hongkongers.
+According to travel websites Timeout.com and About.com in 2013, food prices averaged between $1 and $25 and were found to be most acceptable to Hongkongers.

 Cultural research suggests that food stalls supply a variety of snacks, including both local and international, ranging from red-bean pudding from Guangdong to Thai prawn cutlets.